fatscally/MyDoggyDetailsDemo/README.md

 + Release of the application to the Google Play and Apple stores.
 + Conditional compilation.

-A planned web side application will follow in due course consisting of
+A planned web site application will follow in due course consisting of
 + Angular
 + C# API and backend.
 + SQL SERVER database